ThreeLetters/QuadMap/README.md

 #### Quadmap.prototype.getQuadBox(box)
 gets the quad the box fits into

-#### Quadmap.prototype.getNodes(progressive,include)
+#### Quadmap.prototype.getNodes(recursive,include)
 Gets the nodes in a quad.
-If progressive is true, then any nodes in quads under the quad will also be included. if include is true, then it will return an onject like below.
+If recursive is true, then any nodes in quads under the quad will also be included. if include is true, then it will return an onject like below.
 > {
 > node: node,
 > QTree: quad,